US to reopen land borders in November for fully vaccinated

 US to reopen land borders in November for fully vaccinatedNew

-WASHINGTON (AP) — The Biden administration says the United States will reopen its land borders to nonessential travel next month, ending a 19-month freeze due to the COVID-19 pandemic.
-All international visitors will need to be vaccinated against the coronavirus.
-Vehicle, rail and ferry travel between the U.S. and Canada and Mexico has been largely restricted to essential travel, such as trade, since the earliest days of the pandemic.
-The new rules to be announced Wednesday will allow fully vaccinated foreign nationals entry to the U.S. regardless of the reason for travel.
-That starts in early November, when a similar easing of restrictions is set to kick in for air travel.
+WASHINGTON (AP) — The Biden administration says the U.S. will reopen its land borders to nonessential travel next month, ending a 19-month freeze due to the COVID-19 pandemic.
+International visitors will need to be vaccinated against the coronavirus.
+Vehicle, rail and ferry travel between the U.S. and Canada and Mexico has been largely restricted to essential travel, such as trade, since the beginning of the pandemic.
+The rules announced Wednesday will allow fully vaccinated foreign nationals U.S. entry regardless of the reason for travel.
+That starts in early November, when a similar easing of restrictions kicks in for air travel.
+Homeland Security Secretary Alejandro Mayorkas says he’s “pleased to be taking steps to resume regular travel.”